 Erratic Active Directory behavior is not always due to a corrupt Active Directory database.
 For example, not being able to create or remove a domain may be due to the fact that the domain controller hosting the FSMO roles for the domain is down, or even more simple, the user attempting to perform the operation may not have the necessary permissions.

-2: Verify that DNS is functioning properly
+2: Make sure DNS is properly functioning

-Active Directory is completely dependent on DNS.
-So if your DNS server fails, it will be only a matter of time before Active Directory begins to have problems too.
-If you are receiving error messages such as Domain Not Found, Server Not Available, or RPC Server is Unavailable, you may have a DNS server issue.
+Active Directory is completely dependent on DNS, so if this server fails, Active Directory begins to have problems too.
+Indications of a DNS server issue include error messages such as “Domain Not Found”, “Server Not Available”, or “RPC Server is Unavailable”.

-3: Never underestimate the power of DCDIAG
+3: Know the power and ease of DCDIAG

-4: Delete extinct metadata the right way
+4: Delete extinct metadata correctly

-5: Use ADSI Edit sparingly
+5: ADSI Edit is unforgiving

 6: Don’t use domain controller snapshots